 Georgetown Researchers Develop New Ultrasensitive Nanodevice

-January 7, 2016—A team of researchers from Georgetown University and the Naval Research Laboratory (NRL) have found a new way to detect millimeter-wavelength radiation with 100,000 times more sensitivity than conventional technology.
+January 7, 2016—A team of researchers from Georgetown University and the Naval Research Laboratory (NRL) have found a new way to detect millimeter-wavelength radiation with 100,000 times more sensitive than conventional technology.
 Georgetown College Associate Professor of Physics Paola Barbara and her team published their findings in the latest issue of Nature Nanotechnology, a multidisciplinary journal dedicated to nanoscience and nanotechnology.

 Terahertz radiation has wavelengths ranging from tens of micrometers to a few millimeters and is not visible to the human eye.
-Although it is difficult to detect, terahertz radiation can penetrate skin, muscle, and teeth to provide information on abnormalities in humans and animals.
+Although it is difficult to detect, terahertz radiation can penetrate skin, muscles, and teeth to provide information on abnormalities in humans and animals.
 “There are not many detectors or powerful sources for terahertz.
 This type of radiation can be used for applications in many fields, from medical or security imaging (it can penetrate most nonconducting materials like clothing or plastic, without the damaging ionization effects of x-rays) to spectroscopy (it can be used to identify the chemical composition of compounds),” Barbara said.

 To see this radiation, scientists use a tool called a bolometer.
 Barbara and Dr. Abdel El Fatimy, a postdoctoral fellow at Georgetown, worked in collaboration with Dr. Kurt Gaskill’s group at NRL to create a bolometer using small area devices known as quantum dots.
 The dots are made from graphene, a two-dimensional form of carbon that is one atomic layer thick and has “extraordinary electronic and optical properties,” Barbara explained.
 The dots have dimensions 500 times smaller than the width of a human hair (or less than a tenth of a micrometer) and have extraordinarily high sensitivity to two-millimeter wavelength radiation.